ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 operator could therefore be a threat to the privacy of an HTTPS client.
-Given all the other opportunities for HTTPS servers to fingerprint clients -- TLS session tickets, HPKP and HSTS headers, HTTP Cookies, etc. -- this is acceptable.
+Given all the other opportunities for HTTPS servers to fingerprint clients -- TLS session tickets, HPKP and HSTS headers, HTTP Cookies, etc. -- this is considered acceptable.

 The fingerprinting attack described above would be mitigated by a requirement that logs MUST use a deterministic signature scheme when